 Before taking the CNOR test, candidates must have a minimum amount of employment in the area of surgical nursing and must have at least two years of experience as a registered nurse.
-Candidates must apply for an authorization to test from the AORN, which documents their experience and licensure and qualifies them for the CNOR exam.
+Candidates must apply for an authorization to test from CCI, which documents their experience and licensure and qualifies them for the CNOR exam.
 After application, candidates are sent a form in the mail known as an authorization to test.
 This letter must be provided to the testing center upon arrival before the candidate is allowed to test.

 Candidates enter the testing center and are required to show two forms of identification as well as the letter with the authorization to take the CNOR test.
 The candidate is then taken to the computer and will be provided with scratch paper and pencil.
 No other items are allowed in the testing center.
 Lockers are usually provided for small personal items where the candidate my lock up their wallet and cell phone before the test begins.